ICPI/GIS/README.md

 ## Technical Skills and Foundational Knowledge

-While this repo does contain foundational QGIS skills, code based tools will vary depending on the entry.
-Each entry will have a skill level clearly labelled at the beginning.
-Users can expect the following to be used throughout this database:
+While this repo does contain foundational QGIS skills, code-based tools will vary depending on the use case.
+Each use case will have a skill level clearly labelled at the beginning.
+Users can expect the following to be used throughout this repo:

 - [QGIS 3.xx.x](https://www.qgis.org/en/site/)
 - [Python 3.x](https://www.python.org/download/releases/3.0/)